 If you have any concerns, please let me know.
 I will happily schedule a meeting to discuss your concerns.
-If we cannot reach an amicable agreement, then you should contact the chair of the Faculty Senate Academic Affairs Committee.
-He/She will inform both of us when the course is on their agenda, and we will both be invited to discuss the issue.
+If we cannot reach an amicable agreement, then you should contact the chair or co-chairs of the Faculty Senate Academic Affairs Committee.
+We will then be informed when the course is on their agenda, and we will both be invited to discuss the issue.